SumoNulled/quarterdeck-ops/README.md

 | `duty_watchbill`       | Tracks watch assignments with foreign keys to `sailors`, `duty_locations`, and time slots. |
 | `sailors`              | Holds sailor information, including qualifications and limitations.                        |
 | `sailors_class_hours`  | Stores class hours with start and end times, linked to sailors.                            |

+# What does it solve?

+QDOPS (QuarterdeckOps) solves the complex problem of generating and managing watchbills in a structured, fair, and efficient way.
+It addresses the challenge of scheduling duty assignments while adhering to strict criteria.
+By automating certain aspects of watchbill generation, QDOPS not only saves time but also enhances compliance, fairness, and reliability, addressing key operational and personnel concerns.